Joachim Hayward Stocqueler: Family life

 Stocqueler married Jane Spencer in Bombay in 1828; their son Edwin Roper Loftus Stocqueler was born in the following year.
 A second son born in Calcutta died in infancy.
 Following a long separation from her husband, and time in England, Jane Stocqueler and Edwin departed for the Victorian gold fields in Australia.
 Edwin, an artist, was present on the Bendigo gold fields during the mid-1850s, where he painted several scenes of the diggings.
 Jane Stocqueler died in Bombay in 1870, and Edwin in London in 1895.

-In 1844 Joachim Hayward Stocqueler was married. by the Rev. Charles Wesley at St Paul’s Church Covent Garden, to Eliza Wilson Pepper of Deal, Kent.
+In 1844 Joachim Hayward Stocqueler was married by the Rev. Charles Wesley at St Paul's, Covent Garden, to Eliza Wilson Pepper of Deal, Kent.
 This was a bigamous marriage as he was already married to Jane.
 Eliza bore him four children, two of whom (Fanny and Edgar) survived.
 The family joined Stocqueler in New York in 1860.
 Fanny Stocqueler became a musical theatre artiste in America.
 Edgar Stocqueler became a master mariner who married in England and whose large family all emigrated to New South Wales.
 Eliza Stocqueler was married secondly, in New Jersey in 1868, to the disgraced British lawyer Edwin John James, and then returned to England.

-Stocqueler also fathered three children, between 1852 and 1857, in an adulterous affair with Mrs Louise Wardroper.
+Stocqueler also fathered three children, between 1852 and 1857, in an adulterous affair with Mrs Louisa Wardroper.
 Two children, Arthur and Marion Stocqueler Wardroper, survived.
 Arthur became a clergyman and Marion was the mother of the songwriter and film actor Arthur Charles Margetson.

 When in the United States Stocqueler met aspiring actress Mary Agnes Cameron, nearly forty years his junior.
 They performed together, giving readings in Canada and New England, where he pretended she was his niece.
 They sailed together to England in 1864 and their son was born later that year.
-Two daughters followed and then in London in 1870, when he was almost 69 and Jane Stocqueler had died in Bombay, Stocqueler married Mary Cameron.
+Two daughters followed and then in London, when he was almost 69 and Jane Stocqueler had died in Bombay, Stocqueler married Mary Cameron at Holy Trinity, Haverstock Hill on 19 July 1870.
 In 1875, the family settled in the United States.
 The most famous of the three children was Frederick Lincoln Siddons, who later became a United States federal judge, and is remembered inter alia for his part in the Teapot Dome scandal and as the grandfather-in-law of the writer Anne Rivers Siddons.